 Using Billing Rate Cards

-It is possible to define rate card specifically for a project and also assign a customer to this rate card.
-This new rate card is only applicable on projects associated with the defined customer.
+You can define rate card specifically for a project and also assign a customer to this rate card.
+That rate card only applies to projects for that customer.
 The Related Records subtab on the billing rate card record lists all projects related to the rate card.
-New customer records also include a Billing Rate Card field which defines the default rate card for each customer.
-Also displayed is a list of projects where Rate Card is used.
-Previously, the Billing Rate Card field was hidden by default and could only be exposed using form customization.
-Now this field is available for new charge-based billing projects and you can select a customer specific rate card or a generally available rate card for billing your project.
+New customer records also include a Billing Rate Card field which defines the default rate card for each customer and you can see a list of projects that use it.
+Previously, the Billing Rate Card field was hidden by default.
+Now it’s available for new charge-based projects, so you can select a customer-specific or general rate card for billing.

 When a specific customer is defined on the rate card, the rate card is locked to that specific customer.
-Users are not able to change the customer on projects where customer-specific rate card is applied.
-For more info on changing customer, see Creating a Project Record.
+Users can't change the customer on projects where customer-specific rate card is applied.
+For more information about changing customer, see Creating a Project Record.

 When creating a new charge based project with a rate card, you can check the Create Charge Rule box to automatically create time-based charge rules based on the selected rate card.